erdc/air-water-vv/2d/Dingemans_wave_shoaling/README.rst

-Nonlinear wave shoaling - Dingeman's bar benchmark
+Nonlinear wave shoaling - Dingemans (1994)
 =======================

 Sea waves transform when propagating from the offshore to the near